Overview

 Progress.Section - We may add a segment label with

-We may make the label have a smart color with autoContrast.
+Progress.Label.
+We can make the label have a smart text color withautoContrast.

 <Progress.Root>